 Oct 2, 2023 - Oct 9, 2023

-Begin your Great Lakes voyage in cosmopolitan Toronto, one of North America’s most celebrated cultural melting pots.
-Enjoy a walking tour of the Distillery District, Canada’s premier arts, culture and entertainment destination, and visit Fort York, built in 1793 on the shores of Lake Ontario.
-Enjoy a specially arranged lunch at the top of the CN Tower’s 360-degree revolving restaurant.
-Visit Casa Loma, a Gothic Revival mansion and garden, built in the style of a European castle by Sir Henry Mill Pellatt.
-Tour the Art Gallery of Ontario, Toronto’s crowning jewel.
-Housed in a visionary building designed by renowned native son, architect Frank Gehry, the renowned museum features over 80,000 works, including the world’s largest collection of Henry Moore sculptures, Accommodations for two nights are in the historical, deluxe Fairmont Royal York.
+Start your Great Lakes voyage early in cosmopolitan Toronto, one of North America’s most celebrated cultural melting pots.
+Enjoy a walking tour of the Distillery District, Canada’s premier arts, culture, and entertainment destination, and visit Fort York, built in 1793 on the shores of Lake Ontario.
+Enjoy a specially arranged lunch in the CN Tower’s 360-degree revolving restaurant.
+Visit Casa Loma, a Gothic Revival mansion and garden built in the style of a European castle by Sir Henry Mill Pellatt.
+Tour the Art Gallery of Ontario, Toronto’s crowning jewel with a collection of over 80,000 works, including the world’s largest collection of Henry Moore sculptures.
+Accommodations for two nights are in the historical Fairmont Royal York Hotel.

 Barbara Horlbeck, M.A., is an arts and culture professional with extensive global experience.
 She is a lecturer, writer, independent researcher and adjunct instructor of art history, and has developed and teaches college and university-level art history courses, including “Arts of the Islamic World” and “Arts of the Ancient World.”
 As Founder of Arts and Influences, Barbara developed the successful Food for Thought Lecture and Lunch Series and created a series of in-depth seminars covering a broad range of topics from “Arts of the Medieval World,” and “Arts of China, India and Japan” to “Collectors, Collections, and the Modern Museum.”
 As a docent at the Minneapolis Institute of Art for nearly 20 years, Barbara has led tours for educators, specialists and the general public.
 She has traveled in nearly 40 countries, including five continents and the North Pole, as well as Iran, India, Pakistan and China.
 Barbara loves helping travelers develop a deeper understanding of our rich artistic and cultural legacy while, at the same time, placing works of art and architecture in their rich historical context.